Undergraduate BSc (Hons)

 Collaboration is core to our values, so we strive to embed this as a learning objective throughout your studies.
 You will experience group projects that will build your confidence and capabilities in team working, problem-solving and communication - all desirable skills for real-world physics careers.

-In the first year of our course, one of the modules is taught through problem-based learning and involves direct collaboration with industry employers.
-We host a series of seminars given by industry professionals to talk to students about what they can do with their physics degree.
+In the first year of our physics course, one of the modules is taught through problem-based learning and involves direct collaboration with industry employers.
+We host a series of seminars given by industry professionals to talk to physics students about what they can do with their physics degree.
 This gives students the chance to think about their future and choose modules based on the career pathways that they're most interested in.

-On this course, you'll have the option to take an industry placement year between years two and three.
+On this physics course, you'll have the option to take an industry placement year between years two and three.
 Although you'll be responsible for securing your placement, a tutor will support you, monitor your progress and assess your final placement report.

 Year one